pkuluotianyi/topKStoListNet/README.md

 # topKStoListNet
-<p>This is implementation of Stochastic ListNet(A listwise learning to rank algorithm) top-k algorithm.
+<p>This is implementation of <a href="http://www.aclweb.org/anthology/D/D15/D15-1079.pdf">Stochastic Top-k ListNet (EMNLP 2015 LONG ORAL PAPER)</a>.
 We extend ListNet's fast computing algorithm - Top k probabilities algorithm to k > 2
 and adopt three new sampling approaches to speed up training time.
 Results showed that our approach reduce the training complexity and get better p@1 performance.</p>

-<p><a href="http://www.aclweb.org/anthology/D/D15/D15-1079.pdf">Stochastic Top-k ListNet (EMNLP 2015 LONG ORAL PAPER)</a></p>

 <p>The definitions of parameters are as following:</p>
 <p>	-train               The location of your tarining set file. e.g. C:\MQ2008\Fold1\train.txt</p>